facebookresearch/swav/README.md

 # Model Zoo

-We release our best ResNet-50 pre-trained with SwAV with the hope that other researchers might also benefit by replacing the ImageNet supervised network with SwAV backbone.
+We release several models pre-trained with SwAV with the hope that other researchers might also benefit by replacing the ImageNet supervised network with SwAV backbone.
-To load the model, simply do:
+To load our best SwAV pre-trained ResNet-50 model, simply do:
 ```python
 import torch
 model = torch.hub.load('facebookresearch/swav', 'resnet50')